NeKoRoSYS/NeKoRoSYS/README.md

 <br>

+My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
 I mainly do Unity game development; basic/intermediate frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
 Though, I have lately been dipping myself into learning C++ for developing a basic 3D game engine.

 My other goals include learning about the following concepts and applying them practically:
 - Docker/Containerization